Hello! I'm Donna.

 I have 14 years of experience as the Lead Interpreter at the Atlanta Area School for the Deaf in Clarkston, Georgia, interpreting for the staff and faculty, but also working on special interpreted projects related to the education of Deaf children nationwide.
 A large part of my work in the field of education has centered around interpreting standardized tests, teaching others to interpret test questions with fidelity, and as a consultant on a national level for test developers.
 I have served as the Secretary for the Georgia Registry of Interpreters for the Deaf, the state chapter of the Registry of Interpreters for the Deaf, as well as the Interpreter Coordinator for StageHands, an interpreting agency specializing in performance work of all kinds.

 While in quarantine in 2020, I relocated to the beautiful Tampa Bay area of Florida.
 This move was part of my family's long-term dream to live on the coast while preserving my desire to be a part of active Deaf and interpreting communities.
 At the same time, I have become an expert at providing interpreting services virtually and increased my online teaching through various organizations including Zaboosh, AQI Workshops, and the Florida Educational Interpreter Institute.
 It was at this time that I began my online teaching career, first with the University of South Florida and then at the University of North Florida as a full-time faculty member in the Interpreter Education Program.
+In 2022, I returned to Atlanta and began teaching as an adjunct instructor at Georgia State University.
+It has been a delight to teach the seniors in the Sign Language Interpreter Program there.

-I believe in the importance of lifelong learning and self-improvement as illustrated through my adult education pursuits, having recently received a bachelor's degree in Sociology, and a master's degree in Interpreting Pedagogy from the University of North Florida.
+I believe in the importance of lifelong learning and self-improvement as illustrated through my adult education pursuits, having received a bachelor's degree in Sociology, and a master's degree in Interpreting Pedagogy from the University of North Florida after the age of 40.
 I strive to study a range of foundational courses to increase my general knowledge base, gain experience with a narrowed set of skills, and recognize the value of curiosity within myself and other learners.
-Professionally, I aspire to be an interpreter educator, and receiving a master's degree is the next step toward that goal.
-But if I never taught again, my educational achievements are still in line with my belief in remaining an inquisitive, lifelong learner with the ability to conduct research and continue independent study pursuits long after my college years.
+Professionally, I feel fulfilled being an interpreter educator and curriculum writer.
+But if I never taught again, my achievements in writing educational materials are still in line with my belief in remaining an inquisitive, lifelong learner with the ability to conduct research and continue independent study pursuits long after the college years.

 I look forward to working with you as you prepare for your next event.
 We are better together!